thisisdmg/muffins/readme.md

 Now add the muffins folder in your project.

+You can also include the grid in your ruby project by gem: [muffins-gem](https://github.com/thisisdmg/muffins-rails)

 Here you can have a custom settings for your grid (for further explanation, see Grid.
 Then you need to include the framework in your project's own Sass file `@import "[Pfad zum muffins-Ordner]/style"